LeAnn Rimes Shares the Secret to Her Blended Family: ''Little Things Don't Bother Us''

 Despite some rough waters, LeAnn Rimes says it's smooth sailing with her stepsons' mother Brandi Glanville the ex-wife of Eddie Cibrian.

-Last night at the American Idol Finale in Los Angeles, the country singer talked to E!
+Last night at the American Idol Finale in Los Angeles, the country singer, who donned a lingerie top and a pair of silky smooth Paper London wide-leg pants, talked to E!
 News about how their modern family makes it work.

 "The key to doing it right?
 A lot of grace.
 A lot of not taking things personally," said the 35-year-old star, who is a stepmother to Jake Austin Cibrian, 11, and Mason Edward Cibrian, 14.